rolandm2017/WhisperX-Subtitle-Cleaner/README.md

 In French media it looks like this:

 - Sous-titrage ST' 501
 - sous-titrage par Amara.org
 - sous-titrage fr
 - Sous-titrage FR 2021
 - Sous-titrage Société Radio-Canada
 - Sous-titrage MFP
 - Abonnez-vous
 - Merci d'avoir regardé cette vidéo !
 - Merci à tous

 None of these texts are actually in the speech being transcribed.
+They translate to stuff like, "Subtitles by Amara.org" or "Radio Canada Society Subtitles" or "Thanks for having watched this video," none of which is actually said.

 Why is it there?

 Because in Whisper's training data was improperly cleaned.
-This is the best explanation.
+Not a big deal; we can just remove such output.

 ### How do I use this script?